Financial-Times/ui-style-guide/index.md

 Below is an example of how articles appear for the rest of the top 20.

 <iframe width="100%" frameborder='0' scrolling='no' src='comps/article-link1.html'></iframe>

+##Header
+The Origami header caters for various different types mostly outlined in the regsitry documentation.
+There are however a few UI pointers on those variations.

+###Promo slot
+in the top right-hand side of the header is a space for a marketing promo ad.
+This will usually be advertising FT products, new tools and services or a subscriptions prompt.
+This promo slot only appears on FT.com sites.
+External products or sites do not have to use this slot.

+<a class="jsbin-embed" href="http://jsbin.com/niyelo/8/edit?output">o-ft-header: branded demo</a><script src="http://static.jsbin.com/js/embed.js"></script>

+###Branded header
+If you're creating a product or sub-brand of the FT please follow the following instructions.

+* The icon/logo for the product goes on the left
+* The FT square must go as the last icon on the right-hand side.
+This also acts as a button taking users back to the FT.
+* A tagline can be inserted in the middle aligned left or right.
+* Use the small narrow bar underneath the main header apply your product or brand colour.

+<a class="jsbin-embed" href="http://jsbin.com/niyelo/10/edit?output">o-ft-header: branded demo</a><script src="http://static.jsbin.com/js/embed.js"></script>

+###Tools icons
+The header also caters for any tool icons you may want to insert such as search or account etc. These tools collapse under a menu icon at smaller screen sizes.

+View <a href="http://jsbin.com/cuposo/1">demonstration site</a> here.

 ##Colour Palette